Minie project overview

 Minie’s focus is on simulating classical mechanics in just enough detail to add verisimilitude to 3-D games.
 It’s not intended for 2-D platformers, nor for scientific research.
 For 2-D physics, consider using dyn4j instead.

-In order to use the latest Minie release, you’ll need version 3.6.1 JMonkeyEngine libraries.
+In order to use the latest Minie release, you’ll need version 3.6.1 (or later) JMonkeyEngine libraries.
 For more information about the libraries Minie depends on, see the Library version dependencies page.

 Like JMonkeyEngine, Minie and its documentation assume a certain level of proficiency with the Java programming language.
 This project isn’t aimed at non-programmers, nor developers without prior Java experience.
 Similarly, some familiarity with 3-D graphics and vector math is assumed.